wkvfosdfkvos/OS_KDFT2/README.md

 Pytorch code for following paper:
 * **Title** : FURTHER IMPROVEMENT TO ONE-STEP KNOWLEDGE DISTILLATION AND TARGET TASK FINE-TUNING
-* **Autor** :  Jungwoo Heo, Chan-yeong Lim, Ju-ho Kim, Hyun-seo Shin, Jae-han Park, and Ha-Jin Yu
+* **Autor** :  Jungwoo Heo, Chan-yeong Lim, Ju-ho Kim, Hyun-seo Shin, Jae-han Park, and Ha-Jin Yu This repository presents pre-compression, post-compression, and OS-KDFT2 experiments that build lightweighted HuBERT models suitable for speaker verification based on the DistilHuBERT knowledge distillation method.

 ## About OS-KDFT2
 One-step knowledge distillation and fine-tuning (OS-KDFT2) is a training strategy that performs an audio pre-trained large model (such as wav2vec2.0, HuBERT) compression and fine-tuning to get a compressed task-specialized model.